-- absence for illness. - All excuses (UHS or outside healthcare providers) will have appropriate steps taken to ensure authenticity. - Death of a member of a student's immediate family.
-(Instructors have the right to request appropriate verification.) - A student must submit any written documentation supporting an excused absence within one week after the period of absence. - Reasonable time for travel for participation in intercollegiate athletic events; travel to professional meetings for members of student professional organizations (e.g., APhA-ASP, ASHP, SNPhA or NCPA) sponsored by the College of Pharmacy; travel for COP classes; or travel by individual students representing the College of Pharmacy in special circumstances.
-Consultation with instructors is highly recommended, and instructors may request documentation from appropriate College of Pharmacy personnel to verify the student's participation in the event. - Major religious holidays: Students are responsible for notifying the instructor in writing of anticipated absences for their personal religious holidays before the last day to add a class at the beginning of the semester.
+- Student illness or illness of a student's immediate family.
+(Instructors have the right to request appropriate verification of family member's illness.) - Many students will rely upon UHS when they suffer from significant illness or injury during the semester.
+UHS will send appropriate Tier 2 or Tier 3 documention through MyChart which students can provide to course directors.
+This document confirms a verifiable visit to UHS, and may include restrictions based on illness or injury. - All excuses (UHS or outside healthcare providers) may be verified to ensure authenticity. - Death of a member of a student's immediate family.
+(Instructors have the right to request appropriate verification.) - Reasonable time for travel for participation in intercollegiate athletic events; travel to professional meetings for members of student professional organizations (e.g., APhA-ASP, ASHP, SNPhA or NCPA) sponsored by the College of Pharmacy; travel for COP classes; or travel by individual students representing the College of Pharmacy in special circumstances.
+Consultation with instructors is highly recommended, and instructors may request documentation from appropriate College of Pharmacy personnel to verify event participation. - Major religious holidays: Students are responsible for notifying the instructor in writing of anticipated absences for their personal religious holidays before the last day to add a class at the beginning of the semester.

-In all cases, the student bears the responsibility for notifying the instructor before the absence and for making up any missed work.
+In all cases, the student bears the responsibility for notifying the instructor before an absence and for making up any missed work.
 If feasible, the instructor will give the student an opportunity to make up the missed work or examination due to an excused absence during the semester in which the absence occurred.
-If the instructor feels that the nature of the course is such that classroom participation by the student is essential for evaluation, the instructor, if feasible, gives the student an opportunity to make up the work missed during the semester in which the absence occurred.
+If the instructor feels that the nature of the course is such that classroom participation by the student is essential for evaluation, the instructor, if feasible, can provide the student an opportunity to make up the work missed during the semester in which the absence occurred.
 Exceptions are made in cases of hospitalization or death of an immediate family member.
-In these cases, students may call 323-6163 to inform the Office of Academic Programs, which will notify the faculty of the initial absence.
+In these cases, students may contact the Office of Academic Programs, which will notify the faculty of the initial absence.
 Experiential education absences should be reported to the preceptor at the site and to the course coordinator.
-However, students must make arrangements to complete all missed assignments and notify their instructors of additional days of absence.
-For experiential education courses, internship hours must also be made up to receive full internship hours for the course.
+Students must make arrangements to complete all missed assignments and notify their instructors of additional days of absence.
+For experiential education courses, internship hours must also be made up to receive full internship hours/credit.

-One-tenth rule: If, in the opinion of the instructor, an excused absence in excess of one-tenth of the class contact hours or the timing of the excused absences prevents the student from satisfactorily completing work for the course, the instructor counsels the students about the options of an "I" grade or withdrawal from the course that semester.
+One-fifth rule: If, in the opinion of the instructor, an excused absence in excess of one-fifth of the class contact hours or the timing of the excused absences prevents the student from satisfactorily completing work for the course, the instructor may counsel the students regarding the option of an "I" grade or withdrawal from the course that semester.